MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. The last configuration option is to name your policy.
 Don’t change any settings.
 Select **Cancel** on the bottom of the page to exit the policy configuration and return to the Information protection page.

 1. From the Information protection page, select Auto-labeling.
 Note there is no auto-labeling policy configured.
 Don’t change any settings.
 If you are wondering why there is no policy here, given that the label configuration is set to auto-labeling for files and emails, go back to the steps where you walked through the label configuration settings and review the description and information boxes associated Auto-labeling for files and emails.
+Hint:  In the auto labeling tab for the sensitivity lab, it says.
+"To automatically apply this label to files that are already saved (in SharePoint and OneDrive) or emails that are already processed by Exchange, you must create an auto-labeling policy."

 1. From the left navigation panel, select Home to return to the Microsoft 365 compliance center.